 How can I ensure my profile is widely visible?

 Create a public profile link.
 Making your profile public gives you a short, easily shareable link that you can include on your resume, cover letter, email signature, and business cards.
 Making your profile public also improves your Google search results for your name, which can be very helpful if you have a common name, or it can assist you in making the right information about you accessible.

 - To get started, Go to Profile “Edit your profile”

-- Click the URL provided underneath profile photo, leading you to your public profile.
-Click “Create your custom URL” found on the right.
+- On this new page, click "Edit URL” found on the right.
 Type the last part of your new custom URL in the text box.